 The One Ring

 One of the most powerful artifacts ever created on Middle-earth.
 It was crafted by the Dark Lord Sauron in the fire of Mount Doom during the Second Age.
 Sauron intends to enhance his power and exercise control over the other Rings of Power, which he gives to the rulers of Middle-Earth to seduce them to evil.
 In this way, he hopes to gain lordship over the Elves and all of the other races in Middle-earth.
 The Ring’s primary power is control over the other rings and domination of the wills of its users.
 Varying powers or effects of the Ring are seen in the wielder depending on their power, skill, abilities, natural capacity, and situation.
 For example, when Sam Gamgee held the Ring he could hear far better and with more acute accuracy while trying to sneak around Cirith Ungol to evade the orcs and save Frodo.

-Frodo is able to see for miles when wearing it.
+Frodo can see for miles when wearing it.
 In all cases, a mortal wearing the Ring becomes invisible, except to anyone able to perceive the non-physical world, with only a thin, shaky shadow discernible in sunlight.
 Another power of the Ring is the ability to project a false vision of its wearer to observers.
 When Sam encountered an Orc in the Tower of Cirith Ungol while holding the Ring, he appeared to the Orc as a powerful warrior cloaked in shadow.
 The Orc was so terrified of this illusion that it fled from the otherwise unintimidating Sam.

 Marvolo Gaunt’s Ring